Documentation

 Advanced

-By default product-summary.kitlook displays a list with the name and price of the items in the kit.
+By default, product-summary.kitlook displays a list of the items in the kit, including their names and prices.

 However, it is possible to achieve a wide range of customizations using product-summary-kitlook ( different from the product-summary.kitlook)